AerCap Holdings N.V. (AER) Beta Value: Understanding the Market Risk

 Many brokerage firms have already submitted their reports for AER stocks, with Citigroup repeating the rating for AER by listing it as a “Buy.”
 The predicted price for AER in the upcoming period, according to Citigroup is $71 based on the research report published on May 15th of the current year 2023.

-During the last 5 trading sessions, AER rose by +1.57%, which changed the moving average for the period of 200-days by +14.93% in comparison to the 20-day moving average, which settled at $57.17.
-In addition, AerCap Holdings N.V. saw -0.34% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AER rose by +1.31%, which changed the moving average for the period of 200-days by +20.34% in comparison to the 20-day moving average, which settled at $57.72.
+In addition, AerCap Holdings N.V. saw 0.74% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AER